kcblack42/Citra-Tracker-v2/install-instructions.md

 1. Drop all of these files into the same location as citra.py.
 This is usually in appdata/local.
 2. Get a pokemon from the bag/lab/etc.
-3. Run the tracker!
+3. Run the tracker (go to the folder you just dropped your stuff in and try to open the citra-updater.py file)!
 That's it!

 ### FOR SEED AUTO-ADVANCEMENT ###